-When preparing its financial plan, Council considers its project proposal pipeline, advocacy priorities, upcoming grant program opportunities, and co-funding options to determine what grants to apply for.
+When preparing its financial plan, Council considers its project proposal pipeline, advocacy priorities, upcoming grant program opportunities, and cofunding options to determine what grants to apply for.

 Operating grants include all monies received from State and Federal sources for the purpose of funding the delivery of Council's services to ratepayers and the community.
-Overall the level of operating grants is expected to decrease by \$1.6 million in 2021/22.
-This is predominantly due to the expiration of a fire prevention grant in 2019/20.
+Overall the level of operating grants is expected to decrease by \$3.8 million in 2022/23.
+This is predominantly due to the exit from aged and disability Services.

 Capital grants include all monies received from State, Federal and community sources for the purpose of funding the capital works program.
-Overall the level of capital funding has increased by \$6.4 million compared to 2020/21, mainly due to \$6 million in funding for the Warragul Indoor Stadium Stage 1 in the LTIP.
+Overall the level of capital funding has decreased by \$4.8 million.